Pride parade: Lithuania

 In 2010 first pride parade - the 2nd Baltic Pride - in Lithuania was held in Vilnius.
 About 300 foreign guests marched through the streets along the local participants.
 Law was enforced with nearly a thousand policemen.

 The city also hosted the event in 2013 and 2016 gathering around 3 thousand participants each year.

 The 2019 Baltic Pride was held on June 4–9 in Vilnius.
 An estimated 10 thousand people marched through the central part of the city.

 Netherlands

-In Amsterdam, a Pride Pride has been held since 1996.
+In Amsterdam, a pride parade has been held since 1996.
 The week(end)-long event involves concerts, sports tournaments, street parties and most importantly the Canal Pride, a parade on boats on the canals of Amsterdam.
 In 2008 three government ministers joined on their own boat, representing the whole cabinet.
 Mayor of Amsterdam Job Cohen also joined.
 About 500,000 visitors were reported.
 2008 was also the first year large Dutch international corporations ING Group and TNT NV sponsored the event.

 The Utrecht Canal Pride is the second largest gay pride in the country, organised annually since 2017.
 Smaller Pride parades are organised in many larger cities across the country.

+Norway

+The first pride demonstration in Norway was in 1974, with around 250 participants.
+The first pride parade was in 1982.
+During the 1990s, the event developed into a 10 day long festival, including seminars, debates, concerts and parties at different places in Oslo.
+The 2019 festival involved a total of around 450,000 participants and spectators.
+The 2025 parade had between 90,000 and 100,000 participants, including the Norwegian Prime Minister Jonas Gahr Støre.

+Oslo has been host for the international Europride twice, in 2005 and 2014.